openguild-labs/polkadot-apac-challenges/3-auction-runtime-api/README.md

 - `TODO - Define Auction Runtime API`
 - `TODO: Implement runtime API for auction pallet`

+## How to run parachain template

+For detailed setup instructions, see [Challenge 1: Batch Transactions](../1-batch-transaction/README.md#how-to-run).

 ## 📚 Related Lessons

 This challenge is directly related to **Lesson 3.8 - "Runtime API"**.
 The lesson covers how to define and implement a Runtime API to expose custom functionality from your Substrate node to off-chain clients.